walln/loadax/README.md

 # Loadax

 Loadax is a dataloading library designed for the JAX ecosystem.
 It provides utilities for feeding data into your training loop without having to worry about batching, shuffling, and other preprocessing steps.
-Loadax also supports offloading data loading to the background, and prefetching a cache to improve performance.
-Going forward Loadax will implement suppport for the following dataloading strategies:
+Loadax also supports offloading data loading to the background, and prefetching a cache to improve performance, and jax-native distributed data loading.

-- Multi-Host Data Loading
-- Data Parallelism
-- Data Parallelism with Sharding
-- Data Parallelism with Sharding and Prefetching
+[!Important] Loadax is currently in early development, and the rest of this README is a working draft.

 ## Installation